PVCSD/pvRosterPrep/README.md

 ## Currently Supporting
-Waterford, IHT (elementary and secondary), and HMH
+Waterford, IHT (elementary and secondary), HMH, and PLTW

 ## To Add
-* PLTW,

 * Pearson Textbooks
 * McGraw